 While you are here, walk to the nearby beach at Playa de Montana Bermeja (Purple Mountain).
 This is a popular place for a photo where the black lava and beach contrast with the orange and purple of the mountain just inland.

 The black, sandy beach stretching 400 meters is only a stone’s throw from the car park.
 However, the dark sand is not to everybody’s liking.
-Don’t be tempted to swim here, the waves are strong and there is a treacherous current.
+Don’t go for a swim here, the waves are very strong and there is a treacherous current.
 There are a number of warning signs dotted around.

 On the beach, you might be lucky and find some olivine, a naturally occurring gemstone.
-There is sometimes a small stall in the car park with souvenir rocks for sale for a couple of Euros.
+There is sometimes a small stall in the car park with souvenir rocks for sale for a few Euros.

 Want to save this Article for later?
 Pin the image below!Picture originally sourced, CC BY-SA 3.0, via Wikimedia Commons (edited in Canva)